Juljus777/ValheimEstonianTranslation/JotunnModStub/Package/README.md

 - Translations for Estonian language

 ## Changelog

+- 0.0.4 - Add Ashlands localization and some fixes to existing translations
- 0.0.3 - Fix issues with incorrect translations and translation fluidity 0.0.2 - Add translation fixes
+- 0.0.3 - Fix issues with incorrect translations and translation fluidity
+- 0.0.2 - Add translation fixes
- 0.0.1 - Initial translations
+- 0.0.1 - Initial translations

 ## Known issues

 You can find the github at: https://github.com/Juljus777/ValheimEstonianTranslation